How Much Should Sim Techs Earn?

-With this article I am going to keep it simply about the numbers.
-Check out my article on “What to REALLY look for when hiring a Sim Tech” to find out more about avenues of simulation experience.
+Last week we were asked how much medical simulation technicians (Sim Techs) should earn based off their level of education and experience, and the answer really does depend on background and experience.
+With this article we are going to keep it simply about the numbers.
+Check out our other article on “What to REALLY look for when hiring a Sim Tech” to find out more about avenues of clinical simulation experience.

 Level II ~$45,000 /yr: Relevant AA/BA, healthcare experience and/or license, demonstrated computer skills and some A/V production ability.

 Level III ~ $52,000-$60,000 /yr: Relevant BA, 2+ years of A/V production experience, 5+ years of computer/IT experience (including some networking), optional: healthcare expreience.

 Level IV ~ $65,000+ /yr: Simulation Technician experience, Relevant BA and possible Masters, 2 years of relevant work experience, 7+ years of computer experience and potentially IT certified, 3+ years of A/V production experience, optional: healthcare experience.

 If you are wondering why healthcare experience becomes optional for tiers III & IV, please read our article “What to REALLY look for when hiring a Sim Tech“.
 The ability to fix technology is worth double the ability to simply operate, and Simulation Technicians are there to answer the important questions that no one else in your department will be able to, like “Why does the Sim laptop keep freezing mid-way through a scenario?”.